Consulate General of the United States, Shanghai: World War II

-On 8 December 1941, the United States Consulate was occupied by the Japanese military at the beginning of the Pacific War.
+On December 8, 1941, the United States Consulate was occupied by the Japanese military at the beginning of the Pacific War.
 The US Consul, Edward Stanton, reported to the State Department:

 "I have received a formal communication today (Dec 8) from the Japanese Consul General reading as follows: 'I have the honour to inform you that I have been instructed by His Imperial Japanese Majesty's Government to request you that the function of the American Consulate General at Shanghai will be here forth suspended and that the office of the American Consulate General be closed as from today.
 All the officers of the American Consulate General will be treated in accordance with international law and the principle of reciprocity.'"

 The Consul and other staff were interned either at home or in the Metropole Hotel across the road from the consulate for 6 months before being repatriated via Maputo, Mozambique.

-On 7 March 1942, the premises were handed over to the Swiss Consul-General in Shanghai, Emile Fontanel.
+On March 7, 1942, the premises were handed over to the Swiss Consul-General in Shanghai, Emile Fontanel.
 The Japanese authorities requested the premises be handed over for other uses.
 Having received permission from the State Department, the 6th and 7th Floors were vacated and all archives and property moved to the 4th and 5th Floors.
 These floors were subsequently given up and the archives and property moved to other premises.
 The records were returned at the end of the war.

 From World War II to Cold War

 On September 5, 1945, less than a month after Japan's surrender, the U.S. Consulate General resumed operations in the old Glen Line Building at 28 The Bund.
-The German Consulate had been located there since 1937 and throughout the war.
-Post-war Shanghai was a different city; the foreign settlements had been abolished by the Treaty for Relinquishment of Extraterritorial Rights in China and civil war between the Kuomintang government and Chinese Communists soon engulfed the country.

 On May 29, 1949, the People's Liberation Army entered Shanghai.
 The new Communist government did not recognize the diplomatic status of the consulate staff, and on April 25, 1950, Consul General Walter McConaughy lowered the American flag and closed the consulate.
-It was not until decades later that formal diplomatic relations between China and the United States were reestablished, and the consulate could reopen.

 Rebirth and renewal

-Shanghai itself came to symbolize the normalization of Sino-U.S. relations in 1972, with the issuance of the Shanghai Communiqué.
-On April 28, 1980, almost exactly 30 years after it closed, the United States Consulate General in Shanghai reopened at its present location at 1469 Central Huaihai Road (at the corner of Urumqi Road).
-A member of the old Consulate's Chinese staff later presented Consul General Donald Anderson with the same flag that his predecessor had lowered three decades earlier.
-It now hangs in the consulate's reception rooms as a symbol of the historic ties between the old Consulate and the new.